 an advantage with this is you can pass arguments to the function from this

 small script which is often useful for testing different settings quickly.

-The other issue with this is the script has to be in Pythons module search path.
-While this is not best practice - for testing you can extend the search path, this example adds the current blend files directory to the search path, then loads the script as a module.
+The other issue with this is the script has to be in Python’s module search path.
+While this is not best practice – for testing purposes you can extend the search path, this following example adds the current blend-files directory to the search path and then loads the script as a module.

 import sys import os import bpy blend_dir = os.path.dirname(bpy.data.filepath) if blend_dir not in sys.path: sys.path.append(blend_dir) import myscript import importlib importlib.reload(myscript) myscript.main()

 While developing your own scripts Blender’s interface can get in the way, manually reloading, running the scripts, opening file import, etc. adds overhead.
 For scripts that are not interactive it can end up being more efficient not to use Blender’s interface at all and instead execute the script on the command line.

 You might want to run this with a blend-file so the script has some data to operate on.